hadron-sclang/hadron/README_MACOS.md

 following:

  * CMake
- * GNU Autotools, specifically automake and autoconf
- * GNU Libtool
  * GNU Bison newer than 3.2
  * gperf (server dependency)
  * Ragel
+ * ANTLR v4.11.1 or newer (for sparkler)

 All of which can be installed with the command:

-`brew install cmake automake autoconf libtool bison gperf ragel`
+`brew install cmake bison gperf ragel antlr ninja`